EdricChan03/material-docs/README.md

 - Make docs simpler
 - Faster loading times on firebase
 - Add hash handling
+- Faster syntax highlighting
+- Watch example file and syntax highlight when there are changes

 ## Misc
 This section is for other commands listed in the `package.json` and what they do.